tpab19/Pokemon_Emerald_Legacy_Enhanced19/README.md

     * Retain Legacy Buffs
     * Battle Power increase to 95
     * Accuracy increase to 100
-* Grovyle and Sceptile with added Dragon type (Feel free to fork and revert files to base if you don't want Dragon Typing!)
+* Grovyle and Sceptile with added Dragon Type (Feel free to fork and revert files to base if you don't want Dragon Typing!)
 * Starter Level-up moves updated (changes compared to Emerald Legacy only):
   * Grovyle:
     * Lvl 16: Twister